What Makes Bamboo an Excellent Material for Construction?

 Inaara Thawer | Marketing Advisor

 Inaara is an architectural designer born and raised in Tanzania.
 With her passion for green building systems and bio-based materials, Inaara's work combines her love for sustainability, design, research, and education.
-She is currently the Online Coordinator at Bamboo U.
+She is currently the Online Coordinator/Head of Content at Bamboo U.

-Guadua Bamboo: A Comprehensive Exploration of Age and Height Influence
+Guadua Bamboo: Unlock the Secrets of Age and Height Influence